MentalHole/music-streamv2/README.md

 This is a Music Streaming Web Application created for diploma.
-Developeped using react js - javascript library, supabase - database client
+Developed using react js - javascript library, supabase - database client